 New!
-Design Your Own Transflo Load Workflows (for Fleet Administrators)
+Design Your Own Transflo Load Workflows (Administrators)

-The new Transflo Loads 2.0 (2025-2026 Edition) provides configurable workflows that can be designed and implemented by any fleet manager with a Transflo customer account and subscription (during early beta-testing phases, a Transflo administrator will design your initial workflows for you).
-These workflows are flexible, lightweight, and accommodate any business process without requiring any back-end development changes or deployment time delays.
+New in 2026!
+The new edition of Transflo User Workflows provides configurable workflows that can be designed and implemented by fleet managers or administrators with a Transflo customer account and Mobile+ subscription (during early beta-testing and migration phases, a Transflo administrator will design your initial load workflows for you).
+These workflows are flexible, lightweight, and accommodate any load, less-than-load (LTL), or hybrid business model without requiring any back-end development changes or deployment time delays.

-The benefits to your drivers are immediate.
+Commonly known as Loads 2.0, the benefits to your drivers are immediate.
 They can now tap through their loads in the Transflo Mobile+ app or another compatible third-party app (with an SDK integration).
-The new load workflows automatically apply rules and help keep the driver aligned with your load delivery requirements.
+The new load workflows automatically guide drivers through load delivery steps and apply rules that help keep the driver aligned with your pickup, delivery, and shipping requirements.

-Fleet administrators can rely on Transflo to set up their initial workflows.
-In a future release, they can make detailed configuration changes to optimize performance.
+Fleet administrators can rely on Transflo to set up their initial load workflows.
+In future releases, they can make detailed configuration changes to optimize performance.
+For the most demanding fleets, administrators can even design their own load workflows.

 -

-Self-Service: Fleet directors, managers, and administrators like you can design and edit your own workflows.
+Self-Service: Fleet managers, logistics directors, and administrators like you can design and edit your own workflows for drivers, fleets, loads, routes, LTL, different types of cargo, or even specific customers.

 -